SomeWeekendReading/someweekendreading.github.io/_posts/2021-07-12-really-republicans.md

 An article in the _Washington Post_ suggests it's not stupid for the obvious reasons, but really an attempt at stupidity in another way.  <sup id="fn2a">[[2]](#fn2)</sup>  That is, he knows we can't move the moon, but he thinks we can't stave off climate change either unless we do something as drastic as moving the moon.
-That's sort of 2nd-order stupidity.
+That's sort of&hellip; 2nd-order stupidity?

 Just to make it perfect, when he was quoted he wasn't mad about being portrayed as asking dimwit questions.
 No, he was concerned that people would confuse his use of BLM for the